Could Your Child Have Auditory Processing Disorder?

 While APD isn’t as well known as ADHD, it is becoming increasingly common.
 Roughly 7 percent of children have some type of auditory hypersensitivity or processing difficulty.

 But what is it exactly?
 At its most general, APD is a glitch in the brain’s ability to filter and process sounds and words.
-An APD child doesn’t have difficulty hearing — in fact, in most cases, her hearing is good.
+An APD child doesn’t have difficulty hearing or selective hearing — in fact, in most cases, her hearing is good.
 Rather, her brain perceives the sounds incorrectly, affecting the child’s ability to distinguish between similar sounds (da and ga, for example).